jeffgebhardt/lab-23-bunny-display-views/lab-jeff/README.md

 From the root directory of 'lab-jeff' run the following command in your terminal to run the linter:

 `npm run lint`

-You also need to run `noteapp-backend`.
-Clone down the repo, create a `db` folder in the root directory, run `mongod -dbpath db` and finally `npm run start`.

 ###Test###